namannimmo10/namannimmo.me/_posts/2020-07-02-09-47-25-dropping_out:_3_years_later.md

 ---
 layout:		post
-title:		Dropping Out: 3 Years Later
+title:		"Dropping Out of College to Join Facebook: 3 Years Later"
 summary:	Thoughts on the consequences of the most important decision in my life
 date:		2020-07-02 09-47-25
 categories:	life
 ---

 10 Brock Street, London.
 July 3rd, 2017.
-I'm in the Facebook London office, where I'm in the last few weeks of my internship.
-It's a beautiful, sunny day outside and the sky is blue.
+I'm in the Facebook London office, in the last few weeks of my internship.
+It's a beautiful sunny day outside and the sky is blue.
 No, wait, that doesn't sound right.
+This is London.
+Correction:
-It's London after all.
-Correction: It's a gloomy day and raining outside.
+It's a gloomy day and raining outside.
 I have a meeting with my skip manager, who I meet with every few weeks.
 The conversation goes something like this:

-Manager: Peter, the team likes your work and you've impressed some people.
+__Manager__: Peter, the team likes your work and you've impressed some people.<br>
+__Peter__: Nice.<br>
-Peter: Nice.
-Manager: So, what are your plans for after your internship?
-Peter:
+__Manager__: So, what are your plans for after your internship?<br>
-Well, I should probably go back to university in Munich and finish my degree in Computer Science.
-After, I'm not sure.
-Manager: Ok, well, listen.
-If you so happened not to want to go back to university, it is, in theory, possible for me to change your return internship offer into a full time offer instead.
+__Peter__: Well, I should probably go back to university in Munich and finish my Computer Science degree.
+After, I'm not sure.<br>
+__Manager__: Ok, well, listen: If you *so happened* not to want to go back to university, it is, *in theory*, possible for me to change your return internship offer into a full time offer instead.
 The team could really use your help.

 After plugging this through the Enigma machine and decyphering it, this amounted to an offer to join Facebook full time if I wanted to drop out of college.
 It